oddbird/oddleventy/content/blog/elsewhere/web-dev/baseline-in-action-image-gallery.md

     Image gallery grid
     with pictures of dogs and birds.
     Each images has a caption:
-    Say hi to mochi,
+    Say hi to Mochi,
-    Say hi to sisters,
+    Say hi to Sisters,
     Say hi to Mr. Macaw
 tags:
   - Link